neemzy/patchwork/README.md

 ### Third-party packages

 Adding new packages to your application is as simple as running `npm install [package] --save-dev`.
 You will always use this option since production JS code will always consist of files of your own, where third-party code is compiled within, and will thus never deploy such code "as-is".

-You can also install a package from its GitHub repository if it not available on NPM (e.g. Bootstrap), through [napa](https://github.com/shama/napa).

 Extra [gulp plugins](http://gulpjs.com/plugins/) may be installed as well, in order to enhance further the front-end build process by editing `gulpfile.js`.